Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays

 \subsection{Lorentzian Hausdorff dimension}

 Let $M$ be a GHMC anti-de Sitter manifold with holonomy representation $\rho$.
 In Section \ref{sec:background}, we saw that the limit set of the action of $\rho(\pi_{1}(S))$ is a simple closed curve $\Lambda_{\rho}$ in the boundary at infinity of $AdS_{3}$.
 Moreover, $\Lambda_{\rho}$ is the graph of a locally Lipschitz function, thus its Hausdorff dimension is always $1$.
 Recently, Glorieux and Monclair defined a notion of Lorenztian Hausdorff dimension, that manages to describe how far the representiation $\rho$ is from being Fuchsian.
 This resembles the usual definition of Hausdorff dimension, where instead of considering coverings consisting of Euclidean balls, they used Lorentzian ones (\cite[Section 5.1]{GM_Hdim}).
-They also gave an equivalent definition in terms of entropy of a quasi-distance in $AdS_{3}$.
+They also gave an equivalent definition in terms of critical exponent related to a distance-like function in $AdS_{3}$.